Population-wide PSA screening: no reduction in deaths

 The U.S. Preventive Services Task Force, an impartial agency that assesses scientific evidence on prevention and primary care, issued a statement in 2008 saying that they had found “insufficient evidence that screening for prostate cancer improved health outcomes” in men younger than 75.
 In men 75 or older, the USPSTF found that “the harms of screening and treatment outweigh any potential benefits.”3

-New evidence that screening does not reduce death rates
+Evidence that screening does not reduce death rates

-A long-term study published in January 2012 has not found any decrease in prostate cancer deaths in men undergoing annual screening compared to a control group.
+A long-term study published in January 2012 did not find any decrease in prostate cancer deaths in men undergoing annual screening compared to a control group.
 The Prostate, Lung, Colorectal, and Ovarian cancer screening trial (PLCO trial) of over 76,000 men had published intermediate results after 10 years of follow up, and were not updating that study, extending to 13 years of follow up.
 The results were similar after 13 years: about 12% more cancers were diagnosed in the screening group, but death rates were not different between the two groups, suggesting that population-wide screening does not reduce the number of prostate cancer deaths.4

-This report comes on the heels of a meta-analysis of PSA screening trials performed for the USPSTF in October 2011, which reported information from 5 trials (including the 10-year data from the PLCO trial).
+This report came on the heels of a meta-analysis of PSA screening trials performed for the USPSTF in October 2011, which reported information from 5 trials (including the 10-year data from the PLCO trial).
 Collectively analyzing data from these trials, the authors concluded that PSA screening “results in small or no reduction in prostate cancer-specific mortality.”5

 Could PSA screening be harmful?